 🏛️ Stroll through the colonial gems of Cuenca and Quito

-One of the experiences I most enjoyed in Ecuador was walking the cobblestone streets of Cuenca and Quito, two cities that have preserved their colonial heritage with a unique charm.
-Cuenca welcomed me with its calm pace, white facades, reddish roofs, and wrought-iron balconies.
-There's something almost European about its aesthetic, but with a distinctly Andean identity.
-It's a city that invites you to wander aimlessly, to stop in its markets or at a stone church and simply observe.
+One of the experiences I enjoyed most in Ecuador was walking through the cobblestone streets of Cuenca and Quito, two cities that have preserved their colonial heritage with a unique charm.

-Quito, on the other hand, deeply surprised me.
+Quito, on the other hand, surprised me.
 It's one of the South American capitals I liked the most: its historic center is a living work of art.
-The baroque churches, lively plazas, and that ancient air that still lingers give it a very special character.
-In particular, the green and gold domes that stand out in the Quito skyline reminded me of Florence, with their elegance and symmetry.
-Watching the sunset from one of its viewpoints, such as El Panecillo or the Basílica del Voto Nacional, was one of those moments that are etched in the traveler's memory.
+The baroque churches, the lively plazas, and that old-world atmosphere that still lingers give it a special character.

 🐒 Delve into the Ecuadorian Amazon

 Spending three days immersed in the Amazon rainforest was one of the most memorable experiences of the trip.
-From the moment we climbed into the canoe and began navigating those narrow passages of water, surrounded by dense vegetation, I felt like I was entering a completely different world.
-There are no streets, no cars, just natural channels that wind their way through the undergrowth, like living veins of the jungle.
+From the moment we boarded the canoe and began navigating those narrow waterways, surrounded by dense vegetation, I felt like I was entering a completely different world.

 During the day, we swam in immense lagoons, as tranquil as they were mysterious, where the silence was suddenly broken by the leap of a distant pink dolphin.
 At night, the sounds became even more enveloping: the calls of frogs, crickets, nocturnal birds, and leaves rustling with the invisible footsteps of some animal.